You May Be Covered up to 100%

 How Does the Claims Process Work?

-Contact Your Insurer
+• Contact Your Insurer

 Contact your insurer directly to find out your coverage and if you qualify

-Obtain Approval
+• Obtain Approval

 Insurer will provide approval to purchase your Travel Buggy

-Will Medicare Cover The Cost?
+Will Medicare Cover the Cost?

+It's unlikely.
 Medicare is a complicated process that can take months to years to receive approval for an electric wheelchair.
 In the rare situation that you are approved for an assistive device, Medicare will typically choose to rent the equipment on the patient's behalf, rather than buy it.
 They also have a very limited selection of products that they offer and will not cover power wheelchairs that are only needed for use outside the home.
 Although our Travel Buggy electric wheelchairs would meet the requirements for an approved electric wheelchair, the likelihood that you get one through Medicare is very low.

 Medicare only covers DME if you get it from a supplier enrolled in Medicare.
 We are currently not enrolled in Medicare's Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program.
 However, we do bill insurance plans directly for our equipment and supplies.